SoldierChen/HomePage/_pages/about.md

 Open Positions
 ======

-**I am actively looking for self-motivated PhD students, master students and research assistants for the intake in 2024 spring/fall.
+**I am actively looking for self-motivated PhD students, master students, and research assistants for the intake in 2024 spring/fall.
-Feel free to drop me an email with your CV if you are interested in my research.**
+Please feel free to email me your CV if you are interested in my research.**

 Publications
 ======